satishweb/docker-nordvpn/README.md

  * `GROUPID` - Set the GID for the vpn.
  * `DEBUG`    - Set to 'on' for troubleshooting (User and Pass would be log).
  * `PORTS`  - Semicolon delimited list of ports to whitelist for both UDP and TCP.
 For example `- PORTS=9091;9095`

-# Issues

-If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/bubuntux/nordvpn/issues).